Skip to main content

 Note that the child of a parent who meets diagnostic criteria and has one or more of the diagnostic criteria outlined above also meets the revised diagnosis criteria.

 Some features of NF1 show age-dependent expression, which may offer reassurance to some families.
-Below is a list of features and the age by which they should be presenting.
+Below is a list of features and the age by which they should present.

 • By age two: